dev-luqman/great-farm-application/README.md

-# Farming App Deployment on AWS ECS
+# Farming App Deployment on AWS ECS | GCP GKS

 This project demonstrates the deployment of a farming application using AWS ECS (Elastic Container Service).
 The application comprises three microservices: farmers, products, and locations.
 Each microservice is deployed as a containerized application on AWS ECS for scalability, reliability, and ease of management.